Seanstidham/Simon/README.md

-# simon-javascript
+# simon-login

-This deliverable demonstrates the use of basic JavaScript for interactivity.

-Javascript notes test
+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.